TheSavageTeddy/TheSavageTeddy/README.md

 1. Fork this repo and name it your GitHub username
 2. Edit the stats link with your username
 3. Edit your description
-NOTE: YOU MUST LEAVE IN THE MADE BY ROXIUN TEXT, IT IS REQUIRED BY THE LICENSE
+NOTE: YOU MUST LEAVE IN THE MADE BY ROXIUN TEXT, IT IS REQUIRED BY THE LICENSE also roxiun is bad
 --->